<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Of course there are some drawbacks to wearing motocross boots on your adventure bike.

-Tyler ripping through Titus Canyon while wearing the Tech 7s."Tour Guide Tyler ripping through Titus Canyon down in Death Valley"
+Tyler ripping through Titus Canyon while wearing the Tech 7s."One of our US tour guides ripping through Titus Canyon down in Death Valley"

-For one, they’re going to be stiffer than any of the adventure motorcycle boots on the list above.
+For one, they’re more rigid than any of the adventure motorcycle boots on the list above.
 That’s the price we pay for top-shelf protection, but knowing your feet and ankles are well-protected won’t make them any more comfortable.

 Motocross boots are also just larger and “clunkier” overall.
 They weren’t built to be walked in for long distances, and you’ll notice that the first time you have to do a little hiking to see that great mountain view just over the hill.